 During this time of uncertainty in the world, we want to create a safe space for music students from coast to coast to coast to share their music.
 We encourage all students studying with a Registered Music Teacher to record a video featuring either their performance of a Canadian composer’s work, a cover of a Canadian artist, an arrangement of a folk tune or something of their own creation either composed or improvised.
 We want to celebrate the breadth and diversity of all Canadian music, culture and the students and teachers who make up the mosaic.

-- Be part of a national celebration of Canadian diversity through the learning and sharing of music.
+- Be part of a national celebration of Canadian diversity and Indigenous identity through the learning and sharing of music.

-- Receive video or written feedback on your performance.
+- Receive a written feedback on your performance.